Boundary choices and one-loop complex gravitational path integral: Quantum corrected transition amplitude

 and $\bar{\theta}_s^+=\pi/4$ for $x=0$, and $\bar{\theta}_s^+=0$ for $0<x<1$ in the large $\bold{q_f}$ limit.
+The growing behavior in the exponential is consistent with the IR growth seen in the graviton sector in Eq. (\ref{eq:Exp_Imcal_Afin1}).
+For generic $q_f>3/\Lam$, the real and imaginary parts in $\mathcal{A}_{\rm fin}(N_+^{\rm nb})$ mix in a nontrivial manner, forbidding one to obtain such a simplified analytic expression.
+For generic $q_f$, we have however mentioned $\mathcal{A}_{\rm fin}(N_+^{\rm nb})$ in \ref{eq:finite_re_img_act_nb_sad_RBC_1} in Appendix \ref{app:qcLapse_ex}, in which case the transition amplitude can only be analyzed numerically.

-It is worth pointing out that the leading large $\bold{q_f}$ behaviour coming from virtual graviton is independent of $x$, which is also expected as it includes the contribution at the no-boundary saddles only.
-It is interesting to note that for large $q_f$, the amplitude shows a growing behaviour coming due to the quantum fluctuations of the $h_{ij}$-field, overpowering the leading $1/\hbar$ contribution.
-This infrared behaviour is depicted in figure \ref{fig:IRbehave}, where the transition amplitude with and without graviton contribution is compared.
-The former grows while the later decays as Universe expands.
-This infrared divergent behaviour doesn't seem surprising in a sense, as we are studying QFT on deSitter, which by now is known to experience infrared divergences and secular growth of quantum corrected terms \cite{Akhmedov:2013vka, Akhmedov:2019cfd, Akhmedov:2024npw, Miao:2024shs}.
+It is worth pointing out that the leading large $\bold{q_f}$ behavior coming from virtual graviton is independent of $x$, which is also expected as it includes the contribution at the no-boundary saddles only.
+It is interesting to note that for large $q_f$, the amplitude shows a growing behavior coming due to the quantum fluctuations of the $h_{ij}$ field, overpowering the leading $1/\hbar$ contribution.
+This infrared behavior is depicted in Fig.\ref{fig:IRbehave}, where the transition amplitude with and without graviton contribution is compared.
+The former grows while the later decays as the Universe expands.
+This infrared divergent behavior does not seem surprising in a sense, as we are studying QFT on de Sitter, which by now is known to experience infrared divergences and secular growth of quantum corrected terms \cite{Akhmedov:2013vka, Akhmedov:2019cfd, Akhmedov:2024npw, Miao:2024shs}.
+The leading growth term of $\sim q_f^{3/2}$ was also noticed in Euclidean quantum cosmology studies in \cite{Barvinsky:1992dz}.